1988 United States Senate election in Virginia: Campaign

 Robb's campaign raised $3.2 million and spent $2.8 million during the campaign.
 Dawkins spent $300,000 during the campaign which was less than every incumbent running with opposition in the concurrent U.S. House of Representatives elections.

 Results

 Robb placed first in all of Virginia's congressional districts.
-The third, fifth, and seventh congressional districts were the only districts that Dawkins received more than 30% of the vote in.
+The third, fifth, and seventh congressional districts were the only districts that Dawkins received more than 30% of the vote.
 Robb received around 70% of the white vote while the overall composition of his voters were 78% white and 12% black compared to Dawkin's 94% white and 6% black.
 Robb is one of the few Democrats to have won a majority of the white vote after 1969.

 Robb's victory was the best performance for a Democratic senatorial candidate in Virginia since A. Willis Robertson in 1960.